Add to your test

 If you're under 40 years of age your risk of prostate cancer is extremely low and we don't have any research to suggest a benefit in terms of predicting your future risk of prostate cancer when testing at this age.

-In order to make your PSA test as accurate as possible, it’s important to prepare for it by:
+In order to make your PSA blood test as accurate as possible, it’s important to prepare for it by:

-How often you should take a PSA test depends on your last PSA level and if you're at higher risk of prostate cancer (black ethnicity or family history of prostate cancer for example).
+How often you should take a PSA blood test depends on your last PSA level and if you're at higher risk of prostate cancer (black ethnicity or family history of prostate cancer for example).

 Total PSA actually includes two different forms of PSA.
 PSA can be bound to other proteins in the blood or it can be ‘free’, meaning that it’s not bound to other proteins.